 The learning thus is supervised on the basis of the labels.

 Unsupervised learning – Unlabeled data is fed to the machine to find a pattern on its own.
-Clustering is an unsupervised learning method having models – KMeans, hierarchical clustering, DBSCAN, etc.
+Clustering is an unsupervised learning method having models – KMeans, hierarchical clustering data in r, DBSCAN, etc.

 Visual representation of clusters shows the data in an easily understandable format as it groups elements of a large dataset according to their similarities.
 This makes analysis easy.
-Unsupervised learning is not always accurate though and is a complex process for the machine as data is unlabeled.
+Unsupervised learning is not always accurate, and it is a complex process for the machine because the data is unlabeled.

-Let us now continue to a clustering example using the Iris flower dataset.
+Let us now continue to a clustering in R example using the Iris flower dataset.

 Clustering in R